vand3rlinden/vand3rlinden.github.io/content/post/handle-your-spf-record.md

 > **NOTE:** There is also an SPF macro for IP addresses, `%{i}`, this macro replace the IP address of the SMTP client that submitted the message.
 However, using two separate SPF macros _(because this blog already uses the macro `%{l}`)_ is not advisable due to the limit of two allowed void lookups (`NXDomain`).
 Even if you stay within the limit, there is still a risk of DNS timeouts due to slow DNS responses.
 Exceeding the limit will result in SPF `permerror`.
 Publishing an SPF policy that refers to data that does not exist in DNS is a poor practice and raises security concerns (see [RFC7208](https://www.rfc-editor.org/info/rfc7208) Section 4.6.4.).

 ## Use an SPF macro to restrict a third-party service to send from a specific address
-As described above, third-party services like Salesforce and Zendesk are mostly limited to sending from a single email address, such as `invoices@yourdomain.com` and `support@yourdomain.com`.
+Third-party services like Salesforce and Zendesk are mostly limited to sending from a static sender address, such as `invoices@yourdomain.com` and `support@yourdomain.com`.
 So it is unnecessary to have `include:_spf.salesforce.com` and `include:mail.zendesk.com` cost ***3 DNS Lookups*** in the SPF record on `yourdomain.com`.

 Calculate the DNS Lookups from `include:_spf.salesforce.com` in `yourdomain.com`: